Dalgona/pixel_font/README.md

 ## Features

 - Builds full-featured font files which can be used in serious places.
-- Generates optimal pixellated TrueType outline based on 1bpp bitmap images.
+- Generates optimal pixelated TrueType outlines based on 1bpp bitmap images.
 - Supports creating fonts with OpenType advanced typographic features, namely GPOS and GSUB.
 - Provides DSL and data structures for defining...
   - Font metadata,